 42. December 15, 2017 – Lawsuit Challenges Trump Administration's OK of Colorado Coal Mine Expansion in Roadless Forest

 The Center and other conservation groups sued the Trump administration to stop imminent expansion of the West Elk coal mine into roadless wildlands on the Gunnison National Forest.
 The lawsuit seeks a court order to prevent St. Louis-based Arch Coal from starting exploratory drilling and road construction as soon as today on pristine public lands on Colorado's West Slope.

 The Center for Biological Diversity, Tropical Audubon Society, Miami Pine Rocklands Coalition and South Florida Wildlands Association sued the Trump administration for approving Coral Reef Commons, a mega-development slated for the largest privately owned tract of critically endangered pine rocklands habitat in Miami-Dade County.
-The developmentthreatens 20 endangered plants and animals, including the eastern indigo snake, gopher tortoise, Florida brickell-bush and two butterflies, the Bartram's scrub-hairstreak and Florida leafwing.
-Several of these species are limited to the last few tracts of pine rocklands in South Florida, meaning the mega-development represents an imminent threat to their survival.
+The development would impact 20 endangered plants and animals, including the eastern indigo snake, gopher tortoise, Florida brickell-bush and two butterflies, the Bartram's scrub-hairstreak and Florida leafwing.
+Several of these species are limited to the last few tracts of pine rocklands in South Florida.

 Three days after President Donald Trump issued a proclamation taking an ax to Bears Ears National Monument in southern Utah, the Cetner and eight other conservation organizations filed a lawsuit attacking the order as an abuse of the president's power.
 Following in the footsteps of the American Indian tribes who have already sued the president, Earthjustice is representing the organizations in a suit charging that the president violated the 1906 Antiquities Act and the U.S. Constitution by eviscerating the monument.